chrisconlin/Conlin_Latin102/translation2.md

 Identify the form of sagittis.
 Why does Hyginus use this case?

-Sagittis is dative,plural, and feminine and Hyginus wants to use the dative case because it is a way to express possesion with the dative (i.e "with the arrows").
+Sagittis is dative❌,plural, and feminine and Hyginus wants to use the dative case because it is a way to express possesion with the dative (i.e "with the arrows").

 Identify the form of moriens.

-Moriens is the present active participle of morior.
+Moriens is the present active participle of morior. **Gender, case?** ❌

 Identify felle.
 Why does Hyginus use this case?

 Felle is neuter and ablative.
 Hyginus wants to use the ablative because it is the do it all case.
-The arrows were soaked "in posonous liquid."
+The arrows were soaked "in poisonous liquid."

 Identify the form of tinctas.

-Tinctas is the accusitive plural pefect passsive particple.
+Tinctas is the accusative plural pefect passsive particple. **Gender?** ❌

 Identify the form of exceptum.

-accustive singular perfect passive particple.
+accustive singular perfect passive particple. **Gender?** ❌